 Orchestrators keep data assets up-to-date

 Data practitioners use orchestrators to keep data assets, like tables and machine learning models, up-to-date.
-Scheduling data pipelines effectively requires thinking about how up-to-date the assets need to be and what causes assets to become out-of-date.
+Scheduling a data pipeline effectively requires thinking about how up-to-date your assets need to be and what causes those assets to become out-of-date.

 Up-to-date has different meanings for different data assets.
 For some assets, it’s important that they incorporate relatively recent data.
 For example, someone monitoring load on the power grid might want to see hot-spots within 30 minutes of when they emerge.
 Other assets, for example a complex analysis that’s reviewed at a weekly meeting, might need to be updated less often.

 Assets typically only become out-of-date when the data or code that they depend on changes.
 If we’ve received no new data and have deployed no new code, there’s usually no reason to spend resources running anything.
-When new data arrives, the assets that are derived from that data become “stale” until they’re updated to incorporate it.
-When new code is deployed, the asset that depends on that code is “stale” until it’s re-materialized using that code.
+When new data arrives in an upstream asset, downstream assets eventually need to be updated to incorporate that data.
+When new code is deployed, the asset built using that code eventually needs to be updated using that code.

-If we’re able to express our intentions to the orchestrator directly in these terms, then it can do a really faithful job at scheduling materializations at the times we need them and avoid unnecessary work when we don’t.
+If we’re able to express our intentions to the orchestrator directly in these terms, then it can reliably schedule updates at the times we need them, and avoid unnecessary work when we don’t.